Verilog Data Types

 - on the left-hand side of a continuous assignment.

-The register variables are used in procedural blocks which store values from one assignment to the next.
+- Registers – The register variables are used in procedural blocks which store values from one assignment to the next.
 An assignment statement in a procedure acts as a trigger that changes the value of the data storage element.
-Some register data types are: reg, integer, time and real.reg is the most frequently used type.
-Reg is used for describing logic, integer for loop variables and calculations, real in system modules, and time and realtime for storing simulation times in test benches.
+Some register data types are: reg, integer, time and real. reg is the most frequently used type.
+Reg is used for describing logic, integer for loop variables and calculations, real in system modules, and time and real-time for storing simulation times in test benches.

-- The reg variables are initialised to x at the start of the simulation.
+- The reg variables are initialized to x at the start of the simulation.
 Any wire variable not connected to anything has the x value.

 - The size of a register or wire may be specified during declaration.